-E. PROCEDURES - ALLEGATIONS OF STUDENT CONDUCT POLICY VIOLATIONS
+E. PROCEDURES FOR ALLEGATIONS OF STUDENT CONDUCT POLICY VIOLATIONS

-The procedures described in this Handbook are not intended to mimic legal proceedings, but to advance the educational mission of the College.
+The procedures described in this Handbook are not intended to emulate legal proceeding but to advance the educational mission of the College.
 Formal rules of evidence and procedure used by the legal system do not apply to student conduct proceedings at Edgewood College.

-Incident reports or other complaints alleging violations of College policies will be referred to the Assistant Vice President for Student Development, or designee, who will conduct a preliminary review of the facts of the case to determine whether sufficient evidence exists to warrant moving the case forward in the student conduct process.
-Upon determination that sufficient evidence does exist to move forward with a student conduct process, the Assistant Vice President for Student Development will refer the case to a Student Conduct Officer for a Student Conduct Conference.
-The respondent will be sent a letter to their College email notifying them of the date, time, and location of their Conference, along with information about the specific policy(ies) they allegedly violated.
+Incident reports or other complaints alleging violations of College policies will be referred to the Assistant Vice President of Student Developments/Director of Student Conduct, or designee, who will conduct a preliminary review of the facts of the case to determine whether sufficient evidence exists to warrant moving the case forward in the student conduct process.
+Upon determination that sufficient evidence does exist to move forward with a student conduct process, the Assistant Vice President of Student Developments/Director of Student Conduct will refer the case to a Student Conduct Officer for a Student Conduct Conference.
+The respondent will be sent a letter to their College email notifying them of the date, time, and location of their Conference, along with information about the specific policy they allegedly violated.